selinon/selinon/docs.source/trace.rst

       - sentry:
           dsn: 'http://5305e373726b40ca894d8cfd121dea34:78c848fac46040d1a3218cc0bf8ef6a7@sentry:9000/2'

 You need to adjust the `Sentry DSN <https://docs.sentry.io/quickstart/#configure-the-dsn>`_ configuration so it points to correctly set up Sentry instance.
-You can browse `Selinon demo <https://github.com/selinon/demo>`_ to see Sentry integration in action.

 Also don't forget to install extras providing Sentry integration: